-The market I chose was of-course the specialty market and the behavior was local markets in Brazil and Colombia competing with export markets for locally produced, quality coffee and the original article is Drinking Local – 25 Magazine, Issue 10.
+The market I chose was the specialty coffee market and the behavior was local markets in Brazil and Colombia competing with export markets for locally produced, quality coffee.
+The original article I started with is Drinking Local – 25 Magazine, Issue 10 (archived link).

-If I had to sum up the paper I would say this: increasing local consumption of coffee creates and expands markets giving everyone in that market a bigger piece of the pie, especially the producers, who can use increased surpluses to improve their livelihoods, their production, etc.
+If I had to summarize my paper I would say this: increasing local consumption of coffee creates and expands markets giving everyone in that market a bigger piece of the pie, especially the producers who can use increased surpluses to improve their livelihoods, their production, etc.

-Because the original paper was quite dry and at times too technical for the blog, I’ve tried to expand on some of the specific terms a bit here and also made it a bit more approachable, but it’s still about economics.
+Because my assignment paper was quite dry and at times too technical (in economics) for the blog, I’ve expanded on some of the specific terms and also made it a bit more approachable, but it’s still about economics.
 Reader be warned.

-Historically, the best coffee produced by a country is exported for sale overseas in developed regions such as America and Europe.
+Historically, the best coffee produced by a country is exported for sale overseas in developed regions such as America, Europe, or Japan.
 However, in Brazil and Colombia, premium coffee is being sold locally at a higher price than for which it could be exported (Partida, 2019).
 Why then, is local coffee so expensive in Brazil and Colombia?

 The commodity coffee market closely resembles a perfectly competitive market; nearly everyone is a price-taker.
 The market has well-defined product standards.
 It has many buyers and sellers.
-Productive resources are mobile, and buyers and sellers are well informed (Bhansali, Bummara, Reddy, & Stern, 2012)
+Productive resources are mobile, and buyers and sellers are well informed (Bhansali et al., 2012)

 The specialty coffee market is a sub-market of the commodity market.
-Broadly speaking, the price for specialty coffee is based on the market price of commodity coffee with an added premium for quality, which is negotiated between buyer and seller (Donnet, Weatherspoon, & Hoehn, 2008).
-Specialty coffee is defined as coffee with few defects and a quality score of at least 80 out of 100 points (“Coffee Standards,” n.d.).
+Broadly speaking, the price for specialty coffee is based on the market price of commodity coffee with an added premium for quality, which is negotiated between buyer and seller (Donnet et al., 2008).
+Specialty coffee is defined as coffee with few defects and a quality score of at least 80 out of 100 points (Coffee Standards, n.d.).

 See also: What Is Specialty Coffee